McAfee: 2021–present

-In July 2021, McAfee completed the sale of its enterprise business.
-This transaction allowed McAfee to singularly focus on its consumer business and accelerate its strategy to be the leader in online protection for consumers.
+In July 2021, McAfee completed the sale of its enterprise business and subsequently focused on its consumer business.

-In May 2022, Peter Leav stepped down and McAfee named Greg Johnson its new CEO.

-In 2023 Greg Johnson stepped down as CEO and in July 2024 McAfee appointed Craig Boundy as president and chief executive officer.
+In May 2022, Peter Leav stepped down as chief executive officer, and Greg Johnson was appointed as his successor.
+Johnson stepped down as CEO in 2023.
+In July 2024, McAfee appointed Craig Boundy as president and chief executive officer.

-In October 2022, McAfee partnered with Visa to provide cybersecurity solutions to cardholders worldwide, expanding its reach in consumer protection.
+In October 2022, McAfee announced a partnership with Visa to provide cybersecurity services to Visa cardholders.